Local schools produce yearbooks under difficult circumstances - Farmville

 “It was great to be able to see our students still enjoying themselves in this crazy year,” she said.

-Dabbs added senior portraits, usually done over the summer, had to be pushed to the fall this year, although rescheduling for those who missed their appointments has been quite difficult.
+Dabbs added senior portraits, usually done over the summer, had to be pushed to the fall this year, although rescheduling for those who missed their appointment has been quite difficult.

 “We also were unable to do underclassmen photos at all this year,” she said.